This is an article about a debate on Logical Fallacies.

 3) b.
 Is there any evidence that Food Safety people said Genetically Modified food is not harmful?

 A. Yes, there is enough evidence to start.
-Eisen’s article does provide some evidence of some Food Safety people asserting that Genetically Modified food is harmful (contrary to Eisen’s beliefs), in the reference to a public Initiative that potentially could be reviewed.
+Eisen’s article does provide some evidence of some Food Safety people asserting that Genetically Modified food is harmful (and contrary to Eisen’s beliefs), in the reference to a public Initiative that potentially could be reviewed.

 5) Does the claim fit the third criteria for a lie – known falsity?